Olive Oil: Health Benefits, Best Sources and How to Use It

 According to 2018 published in Endocrine, Metabolic and Immune Disorders Drug Targets, olive oil may help to protect your immune system (24).
 According to a 2004 review published in the European Journal of Cancer Prevention, olives and EVOO may play a beneficial role in cancer prevention thanks to their active compounds, such as tyrosol, hydroxytyrosol, and phenyl (25).

-According to a 2018 study published in Nutrients, EVOO may help to fight inflammation, free radical damage, carcinogenesis, and gut microbiome imbalance and support the treatment of colorectal cancer (26).
+According to a 2018 study published in Nutrients, EVOO may help fight inflammation, free radical damage, carcinogenesis, and gut microbiome imbalance and support the treatment of colorectal cancer (26).
 Olive oil may even support health not only when it comes to reducing the risk of cancer and supporting recovery, but also after recovery from cancer.
-A 2010 study published in the Journal of Women’s Health has also found that olive oil-rich higher fat diet improved weight loss compared to low-fat diets in survivors of breast cancer (16)
+A 2010 study published in the Journal of Women’s Health has also found that olive oil-rich higher fat diets improved weight loss compared to low-fat diets in survivors of breast cancer (16)

 Anti-Aging

 Adding olive oil to your diet may also help to reduce signs of aging.
 EVOO is rich in antioxidants.
-One of these antioxidants is secoiridoid, which helps to activate genes that lower cellular stress thus offer anti-aging benefits.
-According to a 2013 article published in Cell Cycle, secoiridoids in olive oil may help to suppress gene expression connected to the Warburg effect, which is a process connected to cancer formation (27).
+One of these antioxidants is secoiridoid, which helps to activate genes that lower cellular stress and thus offer anti-aging benefits.
+According to a 2013 article published in Cell Cycle, secoiridoids in olive oil may help suppress gene expression connected to the Warburg effect, which is a process connected to cancer formation (27).
 They found that secoiridoids may help to reduce the risk of age-related skin cell changes.

 A 2016 study published in Molecules has linked olive oil to increased longevity and reduced risk of age-related health issues (28).
 A 2019 analysis published in Foods has found that consuming olive oil may be linked to higher scores on the successful aging index (SAI) compared to not eating olive oil among those over 70 (29).
 Thus EVOO may help to reduce the visible signs of aging and lower the risk of age-related health issues.